deezone/justgage-npm-sample/README.md

 [JustGage](https://www.npmjs.com/package/justgage) npm package.

 **JustGage** is described as:
 > A handy JavaScript plugin for generating and animating nice & clean dashboard gauges.
-It is based on Raphaël library
+It is based on the Raphaël
-> for vector drawing.
+> library for vector drawing.

 **Browserify** is described as:
 > Browserify is a development tool that allows us to write node.js-style modules that compile for use in the browser.